 Continue reading 3D Printer Heated Enclosure

 There has been some recent developments in exploring the impact of moisture on 3D prints, and from my experience so far I’ve found that having dry filament makes a significant difference in both print quality and consistency.
 For the types of filament that I typically print with, drying the filament drastically reduces the amount of ooze and stringing, resulting in a noticeable improvement in print quality.
-Filament that is too dry however has terrible bridging characteristics as the plastic tends to become too sticky.
+Filament that is too dry however tends to have worse bridging characteristics as some plastic (PETG) becomes too sticky.

 Continue reading Filament Dry Box

 I had accumulated quite a number of vacation days at work that I would have lost at the start of the new year, so I decided to burn it all by taking a long three week vacation in Japan.
 The trip itself centered mostly on the Kansai area near Osaka and Kyoto, with a excursions to a few other cities on the Sanyo and Tokaido shinkansen lines.

 Update 12/18/2020 – Updated design to revision E3

 Update 2/1/2021 – Added notes on cooling performance and upgrades

 Earlier this year I bought and assembled my own Prusa i3 mk3s as a quick way to iterate on various mechanical projects in the comfort of my apartment.
 There are plenty of reviews online for this model so I won’t be providing my own review here.
 I will however, say that this printer has vastly exceeded my expectations for the price.
 The small list of modifications that I have made to this printer so far include:

 - Replacing the extruder head with a Bondtech Upgrade Kit for more consistent prints.